eatmap/eatmap/README.md

 $ mvn clean install
 ```

 Note, this step also install `node` and `npm` for you.
 It will create a build for our React application and move it to the build path for Spring Boot application.
-A jar file will be created which contains both frontend and backend components.
+A jar file will then be created which contains both frontend and backend components packaged together.

 To run the packaged application, run: